insillion/bonzah/api/05 View Policy.md

+# **GET** `/api/v1/Bonzah/policy`

-This endpoint makes an HTTP GET request to retrieve information about a specific policy.
+This `policy` endpoint makes an HTTP GET request to retrieve information about a specific policy.
 The `policy_id` parameter in the query string should be provided to identify the policy.

 ### Request Body